cockroachdb/docs/v21.1/logging-use-cases.md

 - Preceding the `=` character is the `crdb-v2` event metadata.
 See the [reference documentation](log-formats.html#format-crdb-v2) for details on the fields.
 - `ApplicationName` shows that the events originated from an application named `bank`.
 You can use this field to filter the logging output by application.
 - `ErrorText` shows that this query encountered a type of [transaction retry error](transaction-retry-error-reference.html#retry_write_too_old).
-For details on transaction retry errors and how to resolve them, see [Transaction retry error reference]](transaction-retry-error-reference.html).
+For details on transaction retry errors and how to resolve them, see the [Transaction retry error reference](transaction-retry-error-reference.html).
 - `NumRetries` shows that the transaction was retried once before succeeding.

 {{site.data.alerts.callout_info}}